IS-215-Group-J-SS-2024-2025/Final-Project/README.md

-**GroupJ AWS Rekog + Article Generation Using Serverless Microservices Architecture**

-This repository contains a simple Node.js–based static front-end that lets users upload images and receive AI‑generated descriptive articles via an AWS Serverless backend (API Gateway + Lambda + S3).
+Got it!
+Here's the updated README with the **Live Demo** section placed after the description you mentioned:

 ---

+# GroupJ AWS Rekog + Article Generation Using Serverless Microservices Architecture

+This repository features a Node.js-based static front-end that allows users to upload images and receive AI-generated descriptive articles through an AWS Serverless backend (API Gateway + Lambda + S3).

+## 🚀 Live Demo

+You can view the live demo of the project deployed in an EC2 instance here: [Live Demo](https://project.pfescotido.is215.upou.io/)

+---

 ## 🚀 Project Overview

-* **Front‑end**: A static HTML page (`index.html`) served via Node.js (or any static host) that provides an image picker and displays the resulting article, located in the `feature/frontend-ui` branch under the root of that branch.
+* **Front-end**: A static HTML page (`index.html`) served via Node.js (or any static host), providing an image picker and displaying the resulting article.
+You can find this in the `feature/frontend-ui` branch.
 * **Backend**: AWS API Gateway exposes two endpoints:

-  1. `/process-image` — accepts image uploads via PUT to S3 `images/` folder, triggers a Lambda function that:
+  1. `/process-image` — accepts image uploads via PUT to the S3 `images/` folder, triggering a Lambda function that:

      * Uses Amazon Rekognition to detect labels
      * Calls ChatGPT to generate an article
-     * Saves the article as `.txt` in S3 `articles/` folder
+     * Saves the generated article as a `.txt` file in the `articles/` folder on S3
-  2. `/sign-upload` — provides pre‑signed URLs for secure image upload (optional helper service).
+  2. `/sign-upload` — provides pre-signed URLs for secure image uploads (optional helper service).

 ## 📂 Folder Structure